liush2yuxjtu/work16/README.md

 ## Visualization

+The repository includes two scripts for visualization:

+### Basic Visualization (`run_clean_notebook.py`)

-The repository includes a script (`run_clean_notebook.py`) that generates visualizations of the synthetic images and saves them to the `figures/` directory.
-The script:
+This script generates basic visualizations of the synthetic images and saves them to the `figures/` directory:

 - Creates simple 3D shapes (sphere, cube) and generates synthetic images
 - Creates a more complex example with multiple anatomical structures (brain, tumor, blood vessels, lesions)